sitMCella/openapi-3-object-converter/README.md

 # Java class conversion to OpenAPI 3 YAML Schema Object

-This project builds a Java application used for converting a Java class definition to an OpenAPI 3 YAML document.
+This project consists of a Java application used for converting a Java class to an OpenAPI 3 YAML Schema Object definition.
-The OpenAPI 3 document generated is compliant to YAML version 1.2 format.
+The OpenAPI 3 YAML Schema Object is inserted into an OpenAPI 3 document, compliant with the YAML version 1.2 format.

 The official OpenAPI 3 documentation is: